EasyPost/easy-ui/documentation/specs/SectionCard.md

 }
 ```

-Renders a default section with a `Section Title` header:
+Renders (roughly) the following HTML with stack contraints backed in:

 ```html
 <section>